Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-These are some 2013 statistics about primary bone cancer from the American Cancer Society:
+Here are some statistics about primary bone cancer (cancer that starts in the bones):

-Primary bone cancers are rare.
-They account for less than 0.2 percent of all cancers.
+Primary bone cancers are rare, accounting for less than 0.2 percent of all cancers.

 About 3,450 people will be diagnosed with bone cancer in 2018.

 About 1,590 people are expected to die from bone cancer in 2018.